 Small additions without visibility from public streets:

 A rear addition that is under 900 square feet or adds less than 40% square footage to existing above grade square footage may be approved administratively by Landmark Preservation staff if the addition clearly meets the design guidelines, does not trigger demolition review (see the Demolition and Certificate of Non-historic Status Review page), and is not visible from the public street (not including the public alley).
 To apply for a small addition without visibility from public streets, follow the Design Review Process below beginning at Step 2.

-Large additions that do not meet the criteria above are subject to review by the Landmark Preservation Commission or Lower Downtown Design Review Board.
+Large additions that do not meet the criteria above are subject to review by the Landmark Preservation Commission or Lower Downtown Design Review Commission.
 This includes but is not limited to additions visible from public streets, such as rooftop additions, building additions on corner lots, and two-story additions.
 A pre-application review and meeting with Landmark Preservation staff is required for all large or visible additions.
 To apply for a pre-application review go to Design Guidelines and Application Materials.